Euclideon: Geoverse Suite

 Geoverse Suite is intended to allow users to view terabytes of point cloud data from laser scans of cities and terrain.
 The point cloud is intended to be viewable within a second of the file being loaded, and at high frame rate.
 It is stated that as opposed to be loaded into RAM, the data is streamed from a local hard drive or it can be streamed from a USB drive or over a network connection.

 The Geoverse Suite currently contains two software products – Geoverse Massive Data Manager (Geoverse MDM) and Geoverse Convert.
 The software requirements for Geoverse MDM recommend 2 GiB of RAM.

 Geoverse Convert is the tool that is used to convert typical mesh and point cloud formats into Euclideon's proprietary streamable UDS (Unlimited Detail Data Set) format.

 Geoverse MDM allows users to view these UDS files using the Unlimited Detail technology.
 UDS files may be streamed from external servers or the internet without having to first download the files.
 It also contains standard industry features such as placing bookmarks, labels and taking measurements.

-On 30 September 2013, Merrick & Company (a $116 million geospatial technology firm), announced that it has signed an agreement with Euclideon to distribute the Geoverse software product line with North America.
+On 30 September 2013, Merrick & Company (a $116 million geospatial technology firm), announced that it has signed an agreement with Euclideon to distribute the Geoverse software product line within North America.

 In July 2013, the Austrian company Meixner Imaging GmbH, part of Meixner Group – one of Europe's leading geospatial companies, have signed an agreement that appoints Meixner as the premium distributor for Geoverse software throughout Europe.

 Solidscan

 Solidscan is the latest software available to the public for purchase.
 Solidscan 'converts a laser scan into a solid, photo-realistic representation of the real world.'
-Solidscan's technology significantly improves the visual quality of laser scanner data (which typically appears as a sparse array of points) while still keeping the dimensions of objects true-to-life.
+Solidscan's technology is said to improve the visual quality of laser scanner data (which typically appears as a sparse array of points) while preserving object dimensions.